 The original Wampum Trading Post was located in the Sawtooth Mountains of Idaho.

-Arthur specialized in authentic American Indian arts and crafts, brought to San Simeon, directly from a number of reservations throughout the Southwestern United States.
+Arthur specialized in locating and obtaining authentic American Indian arts and crafts, which he brought to San Simeon, directly from a number of reservations throughout the Southwestern United States.

 The store was very popular with tourists who had come from all over the world in order to see the Hearst Castle properties, and surrounding areas.

-Arthur retired in the year of XXXX, and sold the ongoing business to a longtime friend of the family, whom he had known during his years in Riverside, Nancy Petroff.
+Arthur retired and sold the ongoing business to a longtime friend of the family, whom he had known during his years in Riverside (Nancy Petroff).

-After 25 years, Nancy was forced to retire due to medical conditions (she was 85 years old).
+After 25 years, and having turned 85 years old, Nancy was forced to retire due to medical conditions.

 Since that time the Evans family has taken the business over once again.